Player Profile

 In 2017, Lancashire honoured Anderson by renaming the Pavilion End of Emirates Old Trafford The James Anderson End.

-He is a four-time Ashes winner, the first of which coincided with him being named as one of Wisden’s Cricketers of the Year in 2009.
+He was a four-time Ashes winner, the first of which coincided with him being named as one of Wisden’s Cricketers of the Year in 2009.

 It is worth mentioning again.
 He also won the County Championship title with the Red Rose in 2011.
 Despite all of his achievements in international cricket, it remains one of Jimmy’s proudest moments.